 A young woman wrote into one of the internet question sites.
 She said “I am so depressed right now because I feel all the mistakes in my past mistakes are so many that I won’t have a good future.
 I’m 29 years old and I had 2 abortions before I was 20.
 Two years ago I slept with my boyfriend even though I was already a Christian; we went our separate ways because of this.
 (He’s also a Christian.)
 I have been single ever since and I have been told that I am being punished for all my sins.
 Does this mean because of what happened in my past I will never find peace, joy or fulfillment?
 Does this mean God will never trust me with a relationship again?
 Will I have to pay for the rest of my life?
 Will He refuse to forgive me since I made the mistakes when I was already a Christian?
 I have been so tormented by all this and I am in constant pain–my heart aches.
 I really don’t know what to do, I have prayed and asked for forgiveness, don’t know what else to do.
 All I feel is guilt, guilt, guilt.

-What can we say to such a poor dear soul?
-She is experiencing something most of feel at some level.
-She has acted in ways that have consequences, she has sinned.
+What can we say to such a poor, dear soul?
+She is experiencing something most of us feel at some level.
+She has acted in ways that have consequences; she has sinned.
 She doesn’t experience peace, or joy, or fulfillment.
-A very simple thing to say might be, “It seems like your cup is upside down.”
+A very simple way to respond might be, “It seems like your cup is upside down.”
 You think and feel like you are still condemned.
 God’s grace is bouncing off your condemnation.